 Takeaways From the Tesla Gigafactory Idea

-When looking at the Tesla Gigafactory, it’s easy to get stuck on the sheer size of the thing.
+When looking at the Tesla Gigafactory, it’s easy to get stuck on the sheer size of the thing and the tech involved.
 Yes, the factory is massive, but it represents much more than size.
 If anything, the idea represents progress in manufacturing and production that the world hasn’t seen in decades.
 Here are some key takeaways from Tesla’s Gigafactories.

 1. Vertical Integration

 Every corporation has the dream of keeping everything in-house.
 That’s the goal of vertical integration.
 When you control every part of the production process, you have tighter control over product quality and cost.
 It also saves companies money from what they would have spent on outside resources and clients.
 The Gigafactory ensures Tesla has total control over everything and can make changes when necessary without much of a hassle.